Bamba chooses to attend Texas over Kentucky

-Mohamed Bamba, the top uncommitted player in the Class of 2017, announced that he will attend Texas next season, choosing the Longhorns over Kentucky.
+Mohamed Bamba, the top uncommitted player in college basketball's Class of 2017, announced that he will attend Texas next season, choosing the Longhorns over Kentucky.

 Bamba made his plans known on The Players' Tribune on Thursday.